AkinwandeAP/AkinwandeAP/README.md

 # Hello there! 👋🏿

-I'm **Akinniyi Akinwande**, a Yoruba Data Scientist with a passion for education, community, climate, and agriculture.
+I'm **Akinniyi Akinwande**, a Data Scientist with a passion for education, community, climate, and agriculture.
 I specialize in utilizing data to tell meaningful stories and solve real-world problems.

-🔬 **Expertise**: Python, Tableau, Google Cloud
+🔬 **Expertise**: Python, R, Tableau, Google Cloud

 🌍 **Interests**: Education, Community, Climate, Agriculture